 If you get a reverse mortgage while married, your spouse may be able to continue living in your home after you die — even if they aren’t a co-borrower on the loan.

 A death certificate will prove to the lender that the borrower or their spouse has died instead of having moved out.
-Moving out would have initiated repayment of the loan.
+Moving out would initiate repayment of the loan.

 Durable power of attorney documentation